Barbara J Astle, PhD, RN, FCAN, FAAN

 • Founding Member, Mu Sigma, Sigma Theta Tau International Honour Society

-• Member, Canadian Society for International Health (CSIH)
+• Member, Canadian Society of Global Health (CAGH)

 • Member, Consortium of Universities for Global Health (CUGH)

-• Member, Western and Region Canadian Association of Schools of Nursing
+• Member, Western Region, Canadian Association of Schools of Nursing (CASN)

 • NURS 550 Health Care Policy